hatton613/BearLLM/README.md

 </h4>

 ## 🔥 NEWS
+- **[2025-04-11]** 🎉 The [AAAI-25 Proceedings](https://aaai.org/proceeding/aaai-39-2025/) are now officially published!
+Our [conference paper](https://ojs.aaai.org/index.php/AAAI/article/view/34188) is included.
+We welcome you to read and cite it!
 - **[2025-03-06]** 🌟 The complete dataset and code are now officially open source!
 - **[2024-12-11]** ⏫ We are now working on making the code of BearLLM public.
 Stay tuned!
 - **[2024-12-10]** 🎉 The BearLLM paper is accepted by the Thirty-Ninth AAAI Conference on Artificial Intelligence ([AAAI-25](https://aaai.org/conference/aaai/aaai-25/)).